hisplan/scing/README.md

 pip install .
 ```

-If you are a developer of SCING, additionally install JRE or JDK.
-Here are some options to install JRE/JDK:
+If you are a developer of SCING, additionally install either JRE or JDK.
+Here are some options for installing JRE or JDK:

 JRE (Java 8 packaged by Cyclus):